gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 Dead souls are purchased as an economic asset.
 A coat haunts the people who failed to protect it.

-Gogol's grotesque is not surrealism — it is not arbitrary or decorative.
+Gogol's grotesque is not surrealism.
+It is not arbitrary or decorative.
 It is a way of making visible
 what realism cannot show:
 the inner logic of a society so distorted